Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 Understanding Indecent Images Offences

-Under UK law, “indecent images” or “indecent photographs” refer to any visual material that depicts children under the age of 18 in a sexual manner.
-This includes photographs, videos, pseudo-photographs (computer-generated or altered images that appear real), and other sexual images involving minors.
+Under UK law, “indecent images” or “indecent photographs” refer to any visual material that depicts children under the age of 18 in a sexual manner, or what is called “extreme pornography”.
+For the child offences this includes photographs, videos, pseudo-photographs (computer-generated or altered images that appear real), and other sexual images involving minors.
+For extreme pornography offences this includes portrayals of acts:

 These materials are classed as illegal images, and possessing, distributing, or producing them is a criminal offence under the Protection of Children Act 1978 and the Criminal Justice Act 1988.
 The courts also recognise prohibited images of children, even if they are not photographs, under separate legislation.